awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

-# End\-to\-end use case<a name="use-cases"></a>
+# End\-to\-end call example<a name="use-cases"></a>

 This use case provides example code for receiving a phone call from a PSTN caller, greeting the caller with an audio message, getting the meeting PIN from the caller, playing audio, and joining the caller to the meeting\.

 **Invocation events and actions**
-The PSTN Audio Service passes invocation events to AWS Lambda functions as JSON objects\.
+The PSTN Audio service passes invocation events to AWS Lambda functions as JSON objects\.
 The objects include the invocation event type and any relevant metatdata\.
-The Lambda function also returns SIP media application actions as JSON objects, and those objects include an action type and any relevant metadata\.
+The AWS Lambda function also returns SIP media application actions as JSON objects, and those objects include an action type and any relevant metadata\.

 The following table lists the invocation events, and the possible `ActionData.Type`, when you receive an invocation event\.